-- 0 : disable any active RIDE connections. - R is always 0 - 1 : enable the RIDE using the initialisation string defined in the RIDE_INIT configuration parameter: - o if R is 0, then the RIDE was disabled and is now successfully enabled - o if R is -1, then the RIDE was already active - if R is 32, then the RIDE DLL/shared library is not available
+- 0 : disable any active RIDE connections. - R is always 0 - 1 : enable the RIDE using the initialisation string defined in the RIDE_INIT configuration parameter (see Section 8.2.2): - if R is 0, then the RIDE was disabled and is now successfully enabled - if R is -1, then the RIDE was already active - if R is 32, then the RIDE DLL/shared library is not available

-- if R is 64, then the RIDE_INIT configuration parameter is not correctly defined - a simple character vector: replace the RIDE_INIT configuration parameter with the specified initialisation string, which should be in the format specified in Section 8.2.2. - o if R is 0, then the RIDE was disabled - o if R is -2, then the RIDE was active
+- if R is 64, then the RIDE_INIT configuration parameter is not correctly defined - a simple character vector : replace the RIDE_INIT configuration parameter with the specified initialisation string, which should be in the format specified in Section 8.2.2.
+For example, 35021'SERVE::4502' configures the interpreter to accept incoming RIDE connections from any machine on port 4502, and then enables the RIDE with that configuration. - if R is 0, then the RIDE was disabled - if R is -2, then the RIDE was active

-On a run-time interpreter, 350211 is the only way to enable the RIDE.
+On a run-time interpreter, 3502I1 is the only way to enable the RIDE.